 This exuberant and strikingly illustrated book appealed to all my children.
 It centers on the four heroes’ quest to catch a firebird.
 They have a plan.
 But things don’t always go according to plan, do they?

 My kids laughed over the silliness, studied the shades of blue (who knew there were so many), and found a lot of topics for discussion.
 Should the bird be caught?
-Should we go with the crowd?
-Should we learn from our mistakes?
+Is it a good idea to go with the crowd?
+How do we learn from our mistakes?

 April 28 – This is a Serious Book, Jodie Parachini (humor)

 Nothing ridiculous is allowed in this book.
 But the animals keep breaking the rules by making faces, jumping up and down, and even … farting.
 They also misbehave in the museum and LIBRARY.
 Before she accomplishes her goal of making everyone behave, the author gives up, and the book ends with an exuberant celebration and a CAKE.